jibarix/tdlm5/docs/tdm_dev_guide_v0_8.md

 * **Purpose:** To define how much Gaussian noise is added at each step t of the forward process.
 A well-designed schedule ensures the denoising task is manageable at every stage.
 * **Mechanism:** The schedule is a function, often denoted αt, that maps a time step t to a specific noise variance.
 Standard schedules from image diffusion (e.g., cosine) have been found to be suboptimal for text, as they may not add enough noise to make the task sufficiently difficult, especially when using rich contextual encodings.
 * **Recent Research:** Some work has identified this issue and proposed novel noise schedulers designed for text.
 For instance, **Shabalin et al. (2025)** propose a **tan-d noise scheduler** designed to introduce a significantly higher and more consistent level of noise across all timesteps, leading to a more effective training signal.

+---

+## **Core Component 2: The Reverse Process (Noise → Data)**

+The reverse process is the learned, generative core of diffusion models.
+It learns to systematically reverse the forward corruption to generate coherent text from noise.

+### **Subcomponent 2A: The Denoising Network**

+This subcomponent is the neural network that learns to reverse the corruption defined by the forward process, step-by-step, to generate new data.

+#### **Discrete Diffusion**

+* **Purpose:** To learn the reverse transition probabilities that undo the forward masking process.
+* **Mechanism:** A neural network (typically a Transformer) learns to predict the original tokens at masked positions.
+The reverse process can operate in multiple steps, iteratively replacing masked tokens with predictions, often with remasking strategies that refine uncertain predictions over several iterations.
+* **Recent Research:** Early discrete diffusion models used simple greedy unmasking.
+However, **Sahoo et al. (2024)** introduced confidence-based remasking, where the model iteratively unmasks the most confident predictions while remasking uncertain ones.
+This approach significantly improves generation quality.
+Additionally, **Gong et al. (2023)** explored hybrid approaches that combine the parallel advantages of NAR generation with the iterative refinement benefits of diffusion.

+#### **Continuous Diffusion**

+* **Purpose:** To learn a denoising function that can remove Gaussian noise and recover the original latent representations.
+* **Mechanism:** A neural network learns to denoise the corrupted latent vectors.
+This typically involves predicting either the noise to be removed or the clean latent vectors directly.
+The reverse process iteratively applies the denoising function, gradually reducing noise levels according to a reverse schedule.
+* **Recent Research:** **Shabalin et al. (2025)** demonstrate that using a more sophisticated encoder-denoiser-decoder architecture significantly improves performance.
+They show that a three-part system with a BERT-like encoder, a trainable denoising Transformer, and a specialized decoder offers better control over the generation process and reduces computational overhead compared to end-to-end approaches.

+### **Subcomponent 2B: The Objective Function**

+This subcomponent is the mathematical formulation of the training goal, defining the loss that the denoising network minimizes.

+#### **Discrete Diffusion**

+* **Purpose:** To train the denoising network to accurately predict the masked tokens.
+The theoretical goal is to maximize the log-likelihood of the data, which is intractable.
+* **Mechanism:** The model is trained by minimizing a tractable surrogate for the negative log-likelihood, known as the Evidence Lower Bound (ELBO).
+Foundational work by Austin et al. (2021) and a simplified, continuous-time formulation by Shi et al. (2025) provide a now widely accepted expression for this objective.
+They show that for an absorbing-state masked diffusion model, the continuous-time ELBO simplifies to a weighted integral of cross-entropy losses over time.

+The correct, theoretically grounded loss function for a sequence of *N* tokens is:

+L∞(N)​≜∫01​1−αt​αt′​​Eq(xt​∣x0​)​​n:xt(n)​=m∑​(x0(n)​)⊤logμθ(n)​(xt​,t)​dt
+**Key Components for Developers:**

+* μθ(n)​(xt​,t): This is your neural network (e.g., a Transformer), which takes the corrupted sequence xt​ at time t as input and predicts the probability distribution of the original *n*-th token.
+* αt​: This is the **masking schedule**, which determines the probability that a token remains unmasked at time t.
+For example, a simple linear schedule is αt​=1−t.
+* 1−αt​αt′​​: This is the crucial **time-dependent reweighting factor**.
+For a linear schedule, this term is −t1​.
+Omitting this weight leads to an incorrect loss formulation that does not faithfully optimize the data's log-likelihood.

+**CRITICAL IMPLEMENTATION NOTE:** The importance of the time-dependent reweighting factor is not merely theoretical.
+Critical analyses of the field ("Diffusion Language Models are Super Data Learners," 2025) have shown that prominent research has used the incorrect, unweighted loss.
+This error makes comparisons between AR models (which compute an exact negative log-likelihood) and diffusion models (which compute an upper bound) fundamentally unfair and can lead to flawed conclusions about model performance.
+Implementing the correct, weighted loss is essential for both theoretical validity and fair evaluation.

+#### **Continuous Diffusion**

+* **Purpose:** To train the denoising network to accurately predict the original, noise-free latent vectors.
+* **Mechanism:** As the model operates in a continuous space, the objective is typically a regression-style loss.
+The denoising network is trained by minimizing the mean-squared error (MSE) between the network's prediction of the clean latent vectors (ẑ₀) and the true clean latent vectors (z₀), measuring the direct distance in the latent space.
+* **Recent Research:** While the standard MSE loss is common (**Shabalin et al., 2025**), some work modifies this objective.
+For example, **Tang et al. (2023)** introduce a **"Distance Penalty"** during a post-training phase that penalizes inconsistencies between the model's predictions at different timesteps.
+In another approach, Chen et al. (2023) bridge the continuous and discrete paradigms by using a cross-entropy loss to directly predict the final discrete tokens from the denoised latent vectors, offering an alternative to the typical regression objective.

 ## **Advanced Sampling: Multiple Remasking Strategies**